-In addition, Adobe reviews all third-party vendors that store Adobe data in this stage using the Adobe Vendor Security Review (VSR) program to help ensure the secure handling, processing, and storage of Adobe data.
+In the design phase, Adobe also reviews all third-party vendors that store Adobe data using the Adobe Vendor Security Review (VSR) program to help ensure the secure handling, processing, and storage of Adobe data.

 Develop

 Adobe performs automated source code reviews using static code analysis during the development phase.
 We automatically scan every source-code pull request for security risks and flag it for remediation.
 Because these reviews are tightly integrated into Adobe's development workflow, we are able to minimize security risks in our products and services.